kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

 #### Payment ID

-Because transactions on the TurtleCoin blockchain are privatized, in some situations a payment ID is necessary for the recipient to be able to determine where the payment came from, for instance when depositing to an exchange or other service.
+Because transactions on the kryptokrona blockchain are privatized, in some situations a payment ID is necessary for the recipient to be able to determine where the payment came from, for instance when depositing to an exchange or other service.

-**You need it if you're sending TRTL to an exchange**.
+**You need it if you're sending XKR to an exchange**.

 To send a transaction with a payment ID, enter it when prompted to.